Active4.me uses barcode scanning technology to log students’ bicycling and walking to and from school.

 We need volunteers on school mornings to scan students’ bar code tags from 8:10 to 8:30 AM.
+ALL positions are open!
 Please help keep our school active by volunteering.
-Contact Svenja at email@example.com to volunteer.
+Contact Gabrielle Wyatt at firstname.lastname@example.org to volunteer.
+(At this time, the Active4.me app only works with iPhone and iPad, cell service recommended.)

 Clean air.
 Exercise.
 Independence.
 Free stuff.
 Those are some of the rewards for Davis students who bike, walk or use alternatives to curbside drop-offs to get to elementary school.